srikar-kodati/CS490/README.txt

 A instructor can log in to the system and create an exam, grade an exam, or add comments to a student

 Student login:
-Username -> nrv26
+Username -> private
-Password -> class
+Password -> private

 Insturctor login:
-Username -> theo
+Username -> private
-Password -> cs490
+Password -> private

 Demo: